kierancanny/Kieran-CICD/README.md

 Hello world!
 How are you?
 Test 3

-## Header Text for push testing of CI/CD Pipeline to ECR and ECS
+## Header Text for push testing of CI/CD Pipeline to ECR and ECS demo